-After some opening remarks from Trevor Groth, the artistic director of CineVegas, as well as the writer and director Hue Rhodes, the movie began.
-What really compelled me to watch the movie and hustle to get tickets was this article: Imagining Dante in Vegas: “Saint John of Las Vegas” Director Hue Rhodes.
-Having read Dante’s Inferno in depth last semester for Medieval English Lit, I was truly excited to see a modern day interpretation of it on film.
+What compelled me to watch the movie at CineVegas was Imagining Dante in Vegas: “Saint John of Las Vegas” Director Hue Rhodes.
+Having read Dante’s Inferno in-depth for Medieval English Lit, I was excited to see a modern-day interpretation of it on film.

 For an indie film, a lot of familiar stars were in it: Steve Buscemi played the lead, John Alighieri.
 John is an ex-gambler and Las Vegas native who – down on his last bit of luck – makes a conscious decision to get away.
 He moves to Albuquerque, New Mexico as far as his tank of gas would take him to start a new life.

-Romany Malco (The 40-Year Old Virgin) played Virgil, a clear nod to Dante the Pilgrim’s host.
+Romany Malco played Virgil, a clear nod to Dante the Pilgrim’s host.
 But Saint John’s Virgil was nothing like his literary predecessor.
-His Virgil does lead John on his journey, but in a more hands-off way.
-The Inferno’s Virgil practically had to drag Dante the Pilgrim through Hell and tell him to quit wasting his tears on the sinners, lol.
+His Virgil does lead John on his journey but in a more hands-off way.
+The Inferno’s Virgil practically had to drag Dante the Pilgrim through Hell and tell him to quit wasting his tears on the sinners.
 Also, his ultimate intentions were such a shock to me.
 The Inferno’s Virgil would never make a conscious decision to do what Saint John’s Virgil did.
 He was a virtuous pagan and Saint John’s Virgil was nothing like that.
-I’ll leave it at that.
-Go watch the movie. 🙂

-Sarah Silverman (The Sarah Silverman Program) played Jill, John’s love interest and co-worker.
+Sarah Silverman played Jill, John’s love interest and co-worker.
 She was nothing like Beatrice, Dante the Pilgrim’s true love, the one who guided him to Virgil in the first place.
 But her character was a lovely addition.
 She has an obsession with happy faces (from her earrings, cubicle, bedroom and down to her nails), like the happy face from Watchmen.
-In fact, at the end, Corinne and I were expecting it to start dripping blood, but then we’re Watchmen geeks like that, haha.